rachel170/tp/docs/DeveloperGuide.md

 a function call is made from the `ModelManager#markFlashcardBeingReviewed(int result)` which is a call from `CorrectCommand#execute()` or `WrongCommand#execute()` when it is created by the `FlashNotesParser`.

-Design Considerations for Next Card Implementation is similar to that of Flip Card feature.
+Design Considerations for Next Card Implementation are similar to that of Flip Card feature.

 #### Review Statistics Feature